cyrex562/imgui-rs/docs/FAQ.md

 to your host computer, based on the Synergy 1.x protocol.
 Make sure you download the Synergy 1 server on your computer.
 Console SDK also sometimes provide equivalent tooling or wrapper for Synergy-like protocols.
 - Game console users: consider emulating a mouse cursor with DualShock4 touch pad or a spare analog stick as a mouse-emulation fallback.
-- You may also use a third party solution such as [netImgui](https://github.com/sammyfreg/netImgui), [Remote ImGui](https://github.com/JordiRos/remoteimgui) or [imgui-ws](https://github.com/ggerganov/imgui-ws) which sends the vertices to render over the local network, allowing you to use Dear ImGui even on a screen-less machine.
+- You may also use a third party solution such as [netImgui](https://github.com/sammyfreg/netImgui), [Remote Imgui](https://github.com/JordiRos/remoteimgui) or [imgui-ws](https://github.com/ggerganov/imgui-ws) which sends the vertices to render over the local network, allowing you to use Dear Imgui even on a screen-less machine.
 See [Wiki](https://github.com/ocornut/imgui/wiki) index for most details.
 - For touch inputs, you can increase the hit box of widgets (via the `style.TouchPadding` setting) to accommodate for the lack of precision of touch inputs, but it is recommended you use a mouse or gamepad to allow optimizing for screen real-estate and precision.

 ##### [Return to index](#index)

 ---

-### Q: I integrated Dear ImGui in my engine and little squares are showing instead of text...
+### Q: I integrated Dear Imgui in my engine and little squares are showing instead of text...
 Your renderer is not using the font texture correctly or it hasn't been uploaded to the GPU.
 - If this happens using the standard backends: A) have you modified the font atlas after `ImGui_ImplXXX_NewFrame()`?
 B) maybe the texture failed to upload, which could happens if for some reason your texture is too big.
 Also see [docs/FONTS.md](https://github.com/ocornut/imgui/blob/master/docs/FONTS.md).
 - If this happens with a custom backend: make sure you have uploaded the font texture to the GPU, that all shaders are rendering states are setup properly (e.g. texture is bound).
 Compare your code to existing backends and use a graphics debugger such as [RenderDoc](https://renderdoc.org) to debug your rendering states.